 This may surprise you, but there are examples of ‘quarantines’ in the Bible.
 The term ‘unclean’ was used for ‘leprosy.’
-Those afflicted must isolate themselves; they had to ‘announce’ their presence when in contact with society.
-Lepers lived in groups away from the general populace as a result of their disease.
+Those afflicted had to isolate themselves; they had to ‘announce’ their presence when in contact with society.
+Lepers lived in groups away from the general populace, as a result of their disease.

 In Paul’s epistle to the Corinthian he addresses another kind of ‘quarantine.’
 The situation was dire; the church had advocated a Christian living with his father’s wife.